Andrew Dosunmu

-Andrew Dosunmu is a Nigerian photographer and filmmaker who came to prominence in the UnitedStates after directing music videos for various acclaimed artists including Isaac Hayes, Angie Stone, Common, Tracy Chapman, Wyclef Jean, Kelis, Aaron Neville, Talib Kweli, and Maxwell.
+Andrew Dosunmu is a Nigerian photographer and filmmaker who came to prominence in the United States after directing music videos for various artists including Isaac Hayes, Angie Stone, Common, Tracy Chapman, Wyclef Jean, Kelis, Aaron Neville, Talib Kweli, and Maxwell.

 He is the director of the 2011 drama film Restless City, which premiered at the 2011 Sundance Film Festival.
 His next film, 2013's Mother of George, also premiered at Sundance, and was the Closing Night selection for Maryland Film Festival 2013.
 Dosunmu lives between New York City and Lagos, Nigeria.